mcglynnk/mcglynnk.github.io/notes.md

 ### To Update
 To update the website files later,
 - modify files in your local hugosite folder
-- push everything to the academic-kickstart repo
+- push everything to your academic-kickstart repo (you can make this repo private to protect your files, etc. The <USERNAME>.github.io repo must be public.)
 - ```hugo serve --watch``` to check your edits
 - ```hugo``` to re-build the HTML in the 'public' folder
 - ```cd public```, ```git remote -v``` *always make sure this is correct!
 Should point to your <USERNAME>.github.io